cdoswald/missile-intercepts/README.md

 ### Setting Model Parameters

 All configuration parameters are set via the [Config](config/config.xlsx) file.

+Note that there are two tabs: `ballistic` and `interceptor`.

-Parameter descriptions, formats, and datatypes are specified in the Config file.
+Parameter descriptions, formats, and datatypes are specified in each tab.

 <p>
   <a href="config/config.xlsx">